gap-system/ReleaseTools/README.md

 ## GitHub access token

-The `release` script needs limited write access to your repository in order to upload the release archives for you.
+The `release-gap-package` script needs limited write access to your repository in order to upload the release archives for you.
 In order to do this, the scripts needs to authenticate itself with GitHub, for which it needs a so-called "personal access token".
 You can generate such a token as follows (see also <https://help.github.com/articles/creating-an-access-token-for-command-line-use>).

 1. Go to <https://github.com/settings/tokens>.